 - Fresh Thyme.
 Do it.
 Use the fresh herbs here!
 Sweet onion.
 I’m very partial to Vidalia or Maui sweet onions.

-Homemade bone broth.
-I used 48 hours brewed pastured chicken bone broth with garlic, bay leaves, apple cider vinegar and all the goodies.
+- Homemade bone broth.
+I used 48 hours of brewed pastured chicken bone broth with garlic, bay leaves, apple cider vinegar, and all the goodies.
 You can also use Bonafide Provisions Bone Broth, it’s legit.
-None of that box store bought crap.
+None of that box store-bought crap.
 A good broth, that gels when cold is the basis for a silky soup.
-Most commercially made soups have fillers like starch, flour, heavy cream and emulsifiers (true story).
+Most commercially made soups have fillers like starch, flour, heavy cream, and emulsifiers (true story).
 At home, you can skip all that junk and fill your bowl with creamy roasted squash and broth!

 - You don’t NEED the avocado cream.
 The soup is FANTASTIC and CREAMY without it.
 I just love the bright, fresh, tangy flavor it brings to the soup, truly making it entree worthy.